Maumasi/gulp-lib-generator/README.md

   component_1,
   component_2,
   component_3,
-  component_4
+  component_4,
 } from './path/to/components_dir';
 ```

 #### Notice
 <p>
-When using <code>import</code>, functions, vars, classes, etc. must be exported in an object literal:
+When using <code>import</code>, functions, vars, classes, etc. must be exported as an object literal:
 </p>